tishap/PowerBI_Dashbroad_Netflix/README.md

 - Top production countries
 - Release year trends

-This Netflix Dashboard project demonstrates the power of combining robust data analysis with intuitive visualization tools to extract meaningful insights from large datasets[1][3][7].
+This Netflix Dashboard project demonstrates the power of combining robust data analysis with intuitive visualization tools to extract meaningful insights from large datasets.